Anutri03/online-banking-insurance-project/README.md

 # Online Banking & Insurance System

-An advanced web application for online banking and insurance management built with Python, Flask, and SQLAlchemy.
+An  web application for online banking and insurance management built with Python, Flask, and SQLAlchemy.

 ## Features